 Prevent Fish From Dying in Fish Tanks

-Adopting a proper fish care procedure is a simple way to save your fish from dying in captivity.
-Here is the general procedure to keep your fish happy, and fish-specific guidelines are at the end of this section.
+Adopting a proper fish care procedure is a simple way to prevent your fish from dying in captivity.
+Here is the general procedure for keeping your fish happy; fish-specific guidelines are at the end of this section.

 Water Temperature